aduud21/heckerbot/README.md

 Create a secret named TOKEN and value as the token of your bot.

-Create a secret named DONOTSHARETHIS and the value should be something long, this will be used for encrypting the token and decrypting too.
+Create a secret named DONOTSHARETHIS and the value should be something long (more than 50 characters, 16 is minimum), this will be used for encrypting the token and decrypting too.

 For additional security, this bot encrypts the token and decrypts the token when needed so for that:
 In index.js add the following code to the top (line 1):